 For more information on the Dental Hygiene Program, please email firstname.lastname@example.org.

 The Dental Hygiene program starts one (1) cohort each academic year.
 Meeting the minimal program requirements does not guarantee acceptance in the program.
-For additional information on program requirements, click on the link below or contact the department head for the Dental Hygiene program.
+For additional information on program requirements, contact the department of the Dental Hygiene for an Information Packet.

 Note: Students may be required to successfully pass criminal background check and drug screen analysis before placement in clinical settings.